 Wine Club Release

-VIDEO: Winemaker Dirk Brink comments on your club wines.
+WATCH: Winemaker Dirk Brink shares his thoughts on your allotment.

 News from the Cellar

 As the sun slowly sets in the west, a cloud of dust from wheat harvest settles in the east, with combines moving quickly over the rolling hills.
 It’s time to prepare for a different harvest… our favorite harvest, and it is just around the corner.
 It’s been a relatively warm summer so far, with a few heat waves here and there.
 The night-time temperatures are still in the high fifties and sixties and we are patiently waiting for those “much-needed” cooler nights to arrive, helping to deliver extra balance and ripeness in our fruit before picking time.
 Veraison has started in the last few weeks and the small green berries will eventually transform to beautiful purple.
 Ryan and the crew are preparing to cover our estate vineyards with bird netting soon, protecting the precious fruits of their labor and securing only the best for the cellar.

 In the barrel room, our 2018 vintage is being prepared and evaluated for our upcoming bottling.
 These wines have been aged in subtle and modest French oak for 18 - 20 months, and are revealing beautiful characteristics at this time.

 Final blending trials are being performed to ensure that we express character and complexity, and preserve those surprising and fascinating nuances.
 Most of these wines, like our 2018 Merriment and 2018 Double River Cabernet Sauvignon, will be bottled in early September and will gracefully age in bottle for 12 - 14 months prior to release.